Mr Frank Ledwidge

 Later he served as the first ‘Justice Advisor’ to the UK Mission in Helmand Province in 2007-2008 and worked in a similar role at the UK Embassy in Libya during and after the war there (2011-12).
+He has also worked in Ukraine during the current war.

 He is the author of several books, including the best-selling 'Losing Small Wars' (Yale 2011 2nd Edition 2017), which was selected as a 'Book of the Year' by the Times and Amazon UK.
 Like 'Losing Small Wars', his 'Aerial Warfare' (OUP 2018) was placed on the RAF 'Chief of the Air Staff's Reading list' and was shortlisted for the 'Military book of the Year' by Military History Matters' magazine.